Top Virtual Assistant Tools: Part 1 – Communication Tools

 Video conferencing allows you to have remote but face-to-face communication with colleagues.
-It is a useful business communication tool for virtual teams that consist of employees from different parts of the world.
+It is a useful business communication tool for virtual teams that consist of remote workers from different parts of the world.
 It helps saves time, money, and effort as it reduces the need to commute for meetings.
 Plus, it improves meeting attendance since most apps work on computers or any mobile device that can connect to the internet.

 b.
 Meet – Formerly known as Hangouts, Meet is always free for personal use.
 The free version is capable of an unlimited number of meetings with participants up to a hundred.
 The paid versions of Google Meet accommodate more than that, plus other features like premium online support, meeting recording, attendance reports, and more.

 c.
 Join.me – Anyone with an account can join meetings using the platform.
 There are three pricing tiers, and you can choose which plan to use depending on how many people will use it.
 With paid versions, you can unlock features such as user management, unlimited calls, toll-free numbers, recording, and more.

 d.
 Jabber – This communication tool is an open-source communication platform.
 It can do communication goals like chat messaging, audio and video calls, group chats, file transfer, and more!

 e.
 Microsoft Teams – All you need is your email address to get this communication tool.
 It can do communication goals like file sharing, chat messaging, audio and video calls, group chats, one-on-one communication, live meetings (online or in-person), and more!